hmrc/jenkins-job-builders/README.md

 The [open HMRC Jenkins jobs](https://github.com/hmrc/jenkins-jobs) are one example of how to use this library.

+## Release Notes

+* 10.12.0 - Add JobsTriggerStep which adds ability to trigger a downstream job as a build step.
+    * This required an upgrade to job-dsl-core from 1.29 to 1.38.

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").